Kio-td/kyla.moe/README.md

 If you're in the specific group of friends that I'm buddied up with, just send me a dm with your GH.
 I'll add you.

 ## Rules
-1. You may not redirect off of Kyla.moe.
-2. You may not touch anything outside of docs/
+1. You may not touch anything outside of docs/
-3. You may not advertise anything of yours.
+2. You may not advertise anything of yours.
-4. You may not write anything malicious.
+3. You may not write anything malicious.
-5. Reverts may only be done with blessings of Kio/Kyla (This goes for manual edits back to original!
+4. Reverts may only be done with blessings of Kio/Kyla (This goes for manual edits back to original!
 Make something new~)
+5. Redirects off of kyla.moe may only be done with blessings
 6. Please don't get me in trouble.
 7. Local Libraries > CDN
 8. Have fun!